History of the nude in art: Renaissance

 Piero di Cosimo, who also portrayed Simonetta Vespucci as Cleopatra (1480), was an original artist endowed with great fantasy, with works inspired by mythology, with a somewhat eccentric air, but endowed with great feeling and tenderness, where the figures—along with a great variety of animals—are immersed in vast landscapes: Vulcan and Aeolus (1490), Venus, Mars and Cupid (1490), The Misfortunes of Silenus (1500), The Death of Procris (1500), The Discovery of Honey by Bacchus (1505–1510), The Fight between the Lapiths and the Centaurs (1515), The Myth of Prometheus (1515), etc.

 A more serene classicism is perceived in central Italy, as in the Death of Adam (1452–1466) by Piero della Francesca, whose nude figures have the gravity of the sculpture of Phidias or Polyclitus, or the Apollo and Marsyas (1495) by Perugino, with a clear Praxitelian air.
 This classicism had its culmination in Raphael's Parnassus (1511), undoubtedly inspired by the Apollo of the Belvedere—which had been discovered in 1479—from which he recovered not only its slender anatomy, but also its rhythm, grace and harmony, glimpsed in the saints, poets and philosophers of the Stanze.
 However, he did not simply recreate the classical figures, but interpreted them according to his sense of design, to a sweet and harmonious conception of the artist's aesthetic ideal.
 On the other hand, Raphael, whose work presents a synoptic vision of ideal beauty, was able to extract the most idealistic perfection from the most sensual of the senses.
-In the Three Graces (1505), he elaborated simple forms, not as ethereal as the graceful Botticellian Venus, but of a classicism that rather than copied from antiquity seems innate to the artist, a somewhat naive classicism, but of fresh vitality.
-In his Adam and Eve (1508) of the papal rooms, Raphael reproduced the female form of the first woman influenced by Leonardo's Leda, with a somewhat knotty volumetry.
+In the Three Graces (1505), he elaborated simple forms, not as ethereal as the graceful Botticellian Venus, but of a classicism that, rather than copied from antiquity, seems innate to the artist, a somewhat naive classicism, but of fresh vitality.
+In his Adam and Eve (1508) in the papal rooms, Raphael reproduced the female form of the first woman, influenced by Leonardo's Leda, with somewhat knotty volumetry.
 Later, from his work at La Farnesina, the pleasure villa of Agostino Chigi, his Triumph of Galatea (1511) stands out, inspired by the paintings of Nero's Domus Aurea, and for whose realization Raphael recognized that he had used different parts from different models, since none seemed to him sufficiently perfect—as legend has it that Apelles also did.

 Nude study for La Gioconda (c.
 1503), by Leonardo da Vinci, Musée Condé, Chantilly.